Cablevision: AMC Networks

-On July 1, 2011, Cablevision spun off its subsidiary, formerly known as Rainbow Media LLC, into a new company named AMC Networks.
-AMC Networks owns several national cable networks including AMC, IFC, Sundance Channel, and WE tv.
+On July 1, 2011, Cablevision spun off its subsidiary, formerly known as Rainbow Media LLC, into a new company named AMC Networks, now known today as AMC Global Media.
+It owns several national cable networks including AMC, IFC, Sundance Channel, and WE tv.
 Wedding Central, a cable channel that was launched as a spin-off of WE tv in 2009, was also run by Rainbow Media.
 However, upon AMC Networks achieving its independence of Cablevision, the channel was shut down due to low ratings.
 Rainbow Media also controlled Fuse TV until 2010, when ownership was transferred to Cablevision's Madison Square Garden division, now operating independently as The Madison Square Garden Company (see above).
 The Rainbow Media subsidiary of Cablevision also operated a satellite television company called Voom, which was shut down on April 30, 2005, but lived on as a series of high-definition television channels named Voom HD Networks.
 They were available on Cablevision and iO digital cable until January 21, 2009.
 However, the 15 U.S. channels were eventually also shut down due to lack of distribution prior to the spinning off of Rainbow Media from Cablevision as the independent AMC Networks.